Stem Cells: What Are They and 8 Ways to Activate Them

 Chances are you’ve heard about stem cells and stem cell therapy before.
 You’ve heard about their potential to treat some serious diseases and some controversies around these therapies.
 But do you know what stem cells are and how they may benefit your health?

 In this article, you will learn about stem cells.
 You will understand what stem cells are and how they work.
-I will explain what stem cell therapy is and the reasons to use this form of therapy.
+I will explain what stem cell therapy is and the reasons for using this form of therapy.
 I will also share 8 ways you can activate your stem cells naturally.

 stem cells